Kithara: Origin and uses

 The cithara originated from Minoan-Mycenaean swan-neck lyres developed and used during the Aegean Bronze Age.
-Scholars such as Martin Litchfield West, Martha Maas, and Jane M. Snyder have made connections between the cithara and stringed instruments from ancient Anatolia.
+Scholars such as M.L.
+West, Martha Maas, and Jane M. Snyder have made connections between the cithara and stringed instruments from ancient Anatolia.

 Whereas the basic lyra was widely used as a teaching instrument in boys’ schools, the cithara was a virtuoso's instrument and generally known as requiring a great deal of skill.
 The cithara was played primarily to accompany dance, epic recitations, rhapsodies, odes, and lyric songs.
 It was also played solo at the receptions, banquets, national games, and trials of skill.
 Aristotle said that these string instruments were not for educational purposes but for pleasure only.
 It was played by strumming the strings with a stiff plectrum made of dried leather, held in the right hand with elbow outstretched and palm bent inwards.
 The strings with undesired notes were damped with the straightened fingers of the left hand.

 Construction

-The cithara had a deep, wooden sounding box composed of two resonating tables, either flat or slightly arched, connected by ribs or sides of equal width.
+The cithara had a deep, wooden sound box composed of two resonating tables, either flat or slightly arched, connected by ribs or sides of equal width.
 At the top, its strings were knotted around the crossbar or yoke (zugon) or to rings threaded over the bar, or wound around pegs.
 The other ends of the strings were secured to a tail-piece after passing over a flat bridge, or the tail-piece and bridge were combined.

 Most vase paintings show citharas with seven strings, in agreement with ancient authors, but those same authors also mention that occasionally an especially skillful kitharode would use more than the conventional seven strings.